The Daily Routine

 Staff at the Nursery carefully plan for children’s next steps in learning but we fully recognise that our planning is flexible to cope with children’s changing interests and fascinations.

 Healthy eating – We teach children about healthy eating at Nursery and we only provide fresh fruit and a carbohydrate such as a cracker for snack; water and milk are available each day.
-We see teaching about healthy eating as a partnership with parents and we do not allow parents to bring in sweets / cakes etc. on children’s birthdays.
+We see teaching about healthy eating as a partnership with parents and we discourage parents from bringing in sweets / cakes etc. on children’s birthdays.
 We encourage parents whose children stay for lunch to provide a healthy packed lunch with no sugary drinks or sweets etc. For information about what a healthy packed lunch might consist of, please follow the link below:

-Exercise – Children have the opportunity to be active all day as they choose to play inside or outside.
-Some of our planned activities encourage children to be active too such as Forest School, local trips, ‘Action Kids’ and road safety awareness.
-Every Summer we hold a sports day either at Wycombe Rye (Bowerdean) or Booker Common (Mapledean.)
+Children have the opportunity to be active all day as they choose to play inside or outside.
+Some of our planned activities encourage children to be active too such as Forest School, local trips and road safety awareness.
+Every Summer we hold a sports day at Wycombe Rye.